panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 2c76193c4ead6909afa629eda14e6d176dfddfdbb0ebad58c68dcbc8e14a19b4
 ~~~

 Second we have the data of the current block, for Bitcoin this contains a list of transactions that are to be added to the ledger.
 Alice gives Bob 10 coins, Bob gives Kelly 2 coins etc..
 Before being added to the ledger these transactions have to be validated, Alice can't give Bob 10 coins they don't have.
-Transaction validation is done by checking against previous

 Finally we have a nonce and the target hash.
 A nonce is a "Number Used Once", they are arbitrary numbers used a single time in cryptography.
 The target hash is a number (in hexadecimal) that the resulting hash of the block must be lower than.
 In blockchain's that use a proof of work system (like Bitcoin) the nonce combined with the target hash are the underpinning of the entire system.